How it works:

 BELIEVED COMPATIBILITY WITH:

-Meet Bristol!
-This beautiful girl is looking for a companion.
-Someone she can adore, snuggle next to, and join on outings.
-And if you will allow it, she will lay on your lap - all 85lbs of her and her wonderfully soft fur.
-Bristol loves running off leash and exploring, but also likes walking on leash.
-And, she is fabulous in the car so she is ready to go where you go!
+This beautiful girl is looking for someone to love.
+She adores people!
+Bristol is a snuggle bug and if allowed, she will lay on top of her person.
+She loves running off leash and exploring in the forest and will enjoy walks on leash as well.
+She is fabulous in the car and ready to go where you go!

 From Bristol’s Owner: